Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 Written by GOOD LUCK TRIP

-Located inside Umekoji Park, where cherry blossoms bloom in spring and brilliant foliage appears in autumn, Kyoto Aquarium is about a seven‑minute walk from JR Umekoji‑Kyotonishi Station on the JR San‑in Main Line and also within walking distance of Kyoto Station.
-Alongside observing lively marine creatures, visitors can also enjoy daily dolphin and penguin shows as well as engaging workshops.
-Meet a wide variety of animals, join hands‑on programs, and learn while having fun—whether you are an adult or a child.
+Located inside Umekoji Park—famed for spring cherry blossoms and vibrant autumn foliage—Kyoto Aquarium is about a seven‑minute walk from JR Umekoji‑Kyotonishi Station on the JR San‑in Main Line and also within walking distance of Kyoto Station.
+Visitors can observe lively marine creatures, watch daily programs that feature dolphin & penguin feeding times and playful training sessions with the keepers, and join hands‑on workshops that teach you about the animals through fun craft activities.
+Meet a wide variety of species, take part in interactive experiences, and learn while having fun—whether you are an adult or a child.

 Access to Kyoto Aquarium

-The nearest station is JR Umekoji‑Kyotonishi on the JR San‑in Main Line.
-Below are the main routes from Kyoto, Osaka, and Kansai-Airport Station.
+The nearest station is JR Umekoji‑Kyotonishi on the JR San‑in Main Line from Kyoto, Osaka, and Kansai Airport.

 From Kyoto Station

-• Walk about 15 minutes from the central exit, or take the JR San‑in Main Line toward Kameoka (about 2 minutes) and get off at Umekoji‑Kyotonishi Station.
+• Walk about 15 minutes from the central exit, or ride the JR San‑in Main Line for roughly 2 minutes to Umekoji‑Kyotonishi Station.

 From Osaka Station

-• Take the Special Rapid Service on the Kyoto Line toward Tsuruga (about 29 minutes) to Kyoto Station.
+• Take a Special Rapid Service on the JR Kyoto Line for about 29 minutes to Kyoto Station, then transfer to the JR San‑in Main Line for about 2 minutes to Umekoji‑Kyotonishi Station.

 From Kansai-Airport Station